pauline-schtt/tccm-homeworks/project3/INSTALL.md

 ## Test

 The program was tested on MacOS Sequoia 15.2 and Ubuntu 24.04.
+You could find the examples of the input file as well as the obtained trajectory from it in `data` folder.
+Please, pay close attention to the obtained values of energies during the simulation.

 ## Cleaning up